Nikon's new D800 SLR camera is the new leader in the autofocus class of SLRs.

 It shoots enormous 36.3 megapixel images of 4912 width by 7360 pixels height (total 36,152,320 pixels).

 So how does such a monster JPEG look when served on a web page?
-This test uses Magic Touch, which sliced the image into 914 tiles (256px square images) for fast serving.
+This test uses Sirv, which sliced the image into 914 tiles (256px square images) for fast serving.

-The original image was 32,087kb, after conversion to from RAW to JPEG format with maximum quality.
+The original image was 32,087kb, after conversion from RAW to JPEG format with maximum quality.

 This photo was taken with the Nikon D800E, which gives slightly higher sharpness and resolution than the D800.
 The lens used was a Zeiss Makro-Planar T* 2/50 ZF.2 with focal length of 50mm, CCD width of 35.9, exposure 1/320, ISO 400.

-Cutting VAT just switches money that would have been used to pay back public sector debt to paying back private sector debt.
-The IMF advice to encourage people to consume more by cutting VAT is a lame response to tinker with a broken system.
+Cutting VAT will only channel money that would have been used to pay back public sector debt to paying back private sector debt.
+The IMF advice to cut VAT and encourage greater consumption fails to tackle the root cause of the issue.

 True growth comes from invention, creativity, working smarter, getting more out for putting less in.
 Growth comes from using our brains to make things better, faster, easier, more efficient.